-Jeff has consulted and produced commissioned work for a variety of institutions and companies, including Intel, BMW/Mini, the National Film Board of Canada, TSN, the USC School of Cinematic Arts, Boeing, Tiltfactor, Take Action Games, Los Angeles World Airports, and the Institute for Multimedia Literacy.
+Jeff has worked as Assistant Professor of Digital Futures and Director of the Situation Lab at OCAD University, and has consulted and produced commissioned work for a variety of institutions and companies, including Intel, BMW/Mini, the National Film Board of Canada, TSN, the USC School of Cinematic Arts, Boeing, Tiltfactor, Take Action Games, Los Angeles World Airports, and the Institute for Multimedia Literacy.
 He has worked as a designer and research associate at the USC Game Innovation Lab, and is the co-founder of Pervasive and Environmental Gaming LA (PEG-LA), a Los Angeles-based design exchange and mobile games play testing group.
-Elements of his current work are supported by Microsoft Research.

 Jeff has presented work at festivals and conferences such as IndieCade, the Game Developers Conference, Games for Change, DiGRA, DIY Days, the Digital Media and Learning Conference, and ARG Fest; and at exhibitions at the Hammer Museum and the Museum of the Moving Image.
 In October of 2012, Jeff’s pervasive game (and doctoral research project, co designed with Simon Wiscombe and Tracy Fullerton), Reality Ends Here, won the Impact Award at the IndieCade International Festival of Independent Games.